Developer: Treasure Publisher: Sega Released: 1993 Genre: Platformer

 In Conclusion

 Difficulty and length aside it is startling to see a licensed game crafted with such care.
 The fact that you could replace Ronald with any other character and the game would still be great says it all.
-Once you get over the license (which isn’t even all that present throughout) McDonald’s Treasureland Adventure is an all around good platformer.
+Once you get over the license (which isn’t even that prevalent) McDonald’s Treasureland Adventure is an all around good platformer.
 I would say it is even better than most.

 One thought on “McDonald’s Treasureland Adventure”